samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 **Phillip:** They each take 18 Radiant damage and—

-**Jared:** Never mind the “and.”
+**Jared:** Never mind the "and."
 Pelor does indeed smite these skeletons!
 They’re silhouetted for a moment in a burst of brilliant light, then they vanish, leaving only their broken swords behind.